ohscar/rmalloc/doc/paper/jeff.rst

 More details and benchmarks in Chapter :ref:`chapter-steve`.

-Testing Verification
+Automatic Testing
 =====================
 I've introduced bugs in the functions called from the allocation interface to see if the testing framework would pick them up.
-Focus is to introduce small changes, so-called *off-by-one errors*, where (as the name suggest) a value or code path is changed only slightly but causes errors.
+The idea is to introduce small changes, so-called *off-by-one errors*, where (as the name suggest) a value or code path is changed only slightly but causes errors.
+Below is a list of example bugs that the automatic tests found, and could later be fixed.
+Indeed, automatic testing is useful.

 |  ``free_memory_block_t *block_from_header(header_t *header)``:
 |